 It is estimated that in Ecuador, people consume more than one billion single-use plastic bottles every year.
 Thirty-three percent of the single-use plastic bottles end up in the Galapagos Islands, endangering the unique and valuable species present.
 Similar to the Galapagos, there are many more green spots in Ecuador endangered by the increasing plastic pollution.
-Therefore, our main motivation to work on prevention projects is to save our ecosystems and the local communities surrounding them.
-We aim to change consumers’ behavior and generate a real impact in the reduction of plastic pollution.
+Therefore, the main motivation to work on prevention projects is to save our ecosystems and the local communities surrounding them.
+Refill Ecuador aim to change consumers’ behavior and generate a real impact in the reduction of plastic pollution.

 If you’re looking to start a Refill Scheme, we’ve got a guide to help you get started.